tooltwist/juice.io/src/v2/guide/index.md

 Deployment can become a nightmare if your processes rely on individuals to maintain consistent and accurate configuration files.
 Most programmers develop their own procedures for deployment and storing sensitive information, and whilst companies may have recommended best practices, it’s easy for things to slip through the cracks due to human errors such as miscommunication, inexperience or just plain-old laziness.
 These mistakes are not only annoying but can pose serious security risks and can be damaging to client relationships.
 This is where Juice becomes a valuable asset in your future deployments.

 Juice provides a simple, easy-to-use solution for configuring projects that prevents easily-made human errors.
 The procedure provided by Juice is safe guarded to prevent unauthorised personnel from making potentially damaging changes to existing infrastructure or projects.
 It also ensures that configuration files are consistent, thorough and values are recorded carefully and thoughtfully.

+### Objectives
+  * simple, standalone development, not complicated by production config considerations.
+  * No configuration or secure information in the source code or build scripts.
+  * Restricted access to secure information and production system.
+  * Simplified, consistent, error free Ops
+      * define all that is required
+      * remove risk of accidentally copying parameters from one environment to another
+      * generate templates and scripts
+      * fast recognition of missing config values
+  * Same source code throughout (despite different locations for the config definitions)
+  * Same Docker image across all non-dev environments
+  * Remove double entry of config values (e.g. server starts on specific port, client uses that port as it’s endpoint)

 ### Is it secure?
 Juice does not store or manage any sensitive information.
 During the project configuration process, Juice will request variable values for the project and each of its dependencies.
 This data is then stored in AWS Secrets Manager, or if preferable, in your local storage as a flat file.
 Juice simply provides a safe-guarded procedure for recording configuration values that ensures smooth project deployment every time.